nathan-oneill/pythonutils/README.md

 # Installation
-For now, see [this](https://stackoverflow.com/questions/16584552/how-to-state-in-requirements-txt-a-direct-github-source) Stack Overflow page https://stackoverflow.com/questions/67631/how-to-import-a-module-given-the-full-path may also be of use if not installing directly, instead cloning the repo directly.
+For now, see [this](https://stackoverflow.com/questions/16584552/how-to-state-in-requirements-txt-a-direct-github-source) Stack Overflow page.
+[This](https://stackoverflow.com/questions/67631/how-to-import-a-module-given-the-full-path) may also be of use if not installing directly, instead cloning the repo directly.

 # Documentation Guide
 ## Do
-- Follow the [Sphinx Numpy format](https://sphinxcontrib-napoleon.readthedocs.io/en/latest/example_numpy.html#example-numpy).
+- Follow the [Sphinx Numpy format](https://numpydoc.readthedocs.io/en/latest/format.html).
 With exceptions:
 - Use tabs to indent rather than spaces.
 (Doesn't take as long to type)
 - Use `'` instead of `"` except when the string contains the `'` character
 - Align `=` for related variable assignments on adjacent lines